 The charge carriers enter the channel at source and exit via the drain.
 The width of the channel is controlled by the voltage on an electrode is called gate which is located between source and drain.
 It is insulated from the channel near an extremely thin layer of metal oxide.
 A metal-insulator-semiconductor field-effect transistor or MISFET is a term almost synonymous with MOSFET.
 Another synonym is IGFET for the insulated-gate field-effect transistor.

 The drain and source are heavily doped p+ region and the substrate is in n-type.
 The current flows due to the flow of positively charged holes also known as p-channel MOSFET.
-When we apply negative gate voltage, the electrons present beneath the oxide layer experience repulsive force and they are pushed downward in to the substrate, the depletion region is populated by the bound positive charges which are associated with the donor atoms.
-The negative gate voltage also attracts holes from p+ source and drain region into the channel region.
+When we apply negative gate voltage, the electrons present beneath the oxide layer experience repulsive force and they are pushed downward into the substrate, the depletion region is populated by the bound positive charges which are associated with the donor atoms.
+The negative gate voltage also attracts holes from the P+ source and drain region into the channel region.

-The drain and source are heavily doped n+ region and the substrate is p-type.
+The drain and source are heavily doped N+ region and the substrate is p-type.
 The current flows due to the flow of negatively charged electrons, also known as n-channel MOSFET.
-When we apply the positive gate voltage the holes present beneath the oxide layer experience repulsive force and the holes are pushed downwards in to the bound negative charges which are associated with the acceptor atoms.
-The positive gate voltage also attracts electrons from n+ source and drain region in to the channel thus an electron reach channel is formed.
+When we apply the positive gate voltage the holes present beneath the oxide layer experience repulsive force and the holes are pushed downwards into the bound negative charges which are associated with the acceptor atoms.
+The positive gate voltage also attracts electrons from the N+ source and drain region into the channel thus an electron reach channel is formed.

-More basic articles available in the learning corner.
+More basic articles are available in the learning corner.